TheDreamLabUK/logseqSpringThing/README.md

 npm run test:e2e
 ```

-- **Continuous Integration:**
+#### Continuous Integration:
-  - Automated tests run on every pull request.
+- Automated tests run on every pull request
-  - Ensure no breaking changes are introduced.
+- Ensure no breaking changes are introduced

-- **Code Reviews:**
+#### Code Reviews:
-  - All pull requests should be reviewed by at least one maintainer.
+- All pull requests should be reviewed by at least one maintainer
-  - Address all review comments before merging.
+- Address all review comments before merging

 ### Issue Reporting